watsona4/scipy2016/SciPy2016TripReport.md

 The presenters were interested in analyzing the ways people present themselves in an online dating context.
-They looked at both chosen characteristics (like gender, age and self-identiied illicit drug use) and "essay" input, which involved tokenizing general text and looking for keywords.
+They looked at both chosen characteristics (like gender, age and self-identified illicit drug use) and "essay" input, which involved tokenizing general text and looking for keywords.
 They analyzed the essay data based on both lexical analysis and semantic analysis, which looks for meanings not